Photos

 They had no children.

 After their marriage in 1908, Blanche and Claude lived in Medford, although he was apparently away on business frequently.
 In 1920, Blanche was working as a clerk in a jewelry store.
-Sometime between 1924 and 1930, Blanche moved permanently to San Francisco, California.
-There, she worked as a nurse in a dentist's office.
+Sometime between 1924 and 1929, Blanche moved permanently to San Francisco, California.
+There, she worked as a nurse [dental hygienist?] in a dentist's office.
+She and her second husband had apparently courted/dated for many years, and had to wait to marry until his first wife had died or they were divorced.

 8 Mollie L. Merriman was born on March 25, 1892 in Medford, Jackson Co., Oregon 12.
 She died on December 3, 1934 in San Francisco, San Francisco Co., California 9,12.